Slide

 DJ Próvaí

-When Mo Chara, Moglaí Bap and DJ Provaí – aka Belfast’s finest Kneecap – entered the studio with producer Toddla T in the summer of 2023, they quickly decided to scrap everything they had already prepared for the album they were about to record.
+When Mo Chara, Moglaí Bap and DJ Provaí – aka Belfast’s finest KNEECAP – entered the studio with producer Toddla T in the summer of 2023, they quickly decided to scrap everything they had already prepared for the album they were about to record.
 Instead, they decided to build a pub together.

 Built on a West Belfast side street, The Rutz is a community boozer, in that the entire community uses it.
 All human life is inside, either thriving, striving or skiving.
 There’s people just trying to get served at the bar or up on the stage performing; others are slumped in darkened corners or emerging bleary eyed and coke smeared from the toilets.
 Religious affiliations are irrelevant and the chatter is a intoxicating blur of English and Irish.